Our favorite art supplies for kids: The best supplies for creative activities at home

 - (1) World Colors Ecopencils – a set that includes both traditional colored pencils and skin tone pencils that are great for creating portraits

-- (2) our favorite set of Colored Pencils that includes 48 lovely colors (we love this set as well)
+- (2) our favorite set of Colored Pencils – includes 48 lovely colors (we love this set as well)

-- (4) Blendable Oil Pastels – great for many art projects because they are soft and easy to use
+- (4) Blendable Oil Pastels – soft and easy to use

-- (5) Metallic Gel Crayon Set – a fun set of gel crayons that are great for drawing on large surfaces
+- (5) Metallic Gel Crayon Set – fun for adding shimmer and working on large surfaces

 - (6) Do A Dot Art!
 Markers – perfect for young kids (we used them in many learning activities when my son was younger)